Dolphins Not Getting Much from Recent Drafts

 THE 2024 DRAFT CLASS

-Leaving aside the late-round (fifth through seventh) picks because those players tend to need more time and many simply don't pan out, it probably was unrealistic to expect much immediate impact from either second-round pick Patrick Paul or fourth-round pick Jaylen Wright because of the players in front of them at tackle and running back, respectively.
+Leaving aside the late-round (fifth through seventh) picks because those players tend to need more time, and many don't pan out, it probably was unrealistic to expect much immediate impact from either second-round pick Patrick Paul or fourth-round pick Jaylen Wright because of the players in front of them at tackle and running back, respectively.

 THE RECENT TOP PICKS